open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

-To propagate context and baggage between parent, sibling, and child processes in systems where network communication does not occur between processes, a specification using key-vaulue pairs injected into the environment can be read and produced by an arbitrary TextMapPropagator.
+To propagate context and baggage between parent, sibling, and child processes in systems where network communication does not occur between processes, a specification using key-value pairs injected into the environment can be read and produced by an arbitrary TextMapPropagator.

 ### Example Context